 “This book is a wealth of history and land.
 Its pages smell of libraries, desert, and the inside of a well lived-in vehicle.
 Right times, right places, right people, she’s got a knack for the journey.
 I’m reading this thinking, cool, I’d do that.”

-—CRAIG CHILDS, author
+—CRAIG CHILDS, author of Tracing Time

 “As Sjogren retraces Bernheimer’s route a century later, she takes us on a courageous, soul-centered journey that ventures into the dark shadows of colonization and environmental destruction but ultimately emerges in a luminous place of hope and healing for ourselves and the Earth.”